wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--cluster.md

 ## Cluster

-- [ ] Start the master before/after the clients.
+- [ ] Start the master before/after the workers.
-- [ ] Change path to opt in master and var in clients.
+- [ ] Change path to opt in master and var in workers.
-- [ ] Synchronization process when one of the clients is down.
+- [ ] Synchronization process when one of the workers is down.
 - [ ] Stop master and start it after some time.
 - [ ] Disconnect worker node internet connection and check it disconnects after 2 minutes.
 Check the master node removes that node.
 Connect the node to the internet again and check itreconnects to the master node without restarting.
 - [ ] Disconnect worker and reconnect it again to the internet in less than 2 minutes.
 Check it keeps working as usual.